Alessio2704/monte-carlo-simulator/README.md

 Adding a new function to ValuaScript is a clean, three-stage process that touches the C++ engine, the Python compiler, and their respective test suites.
 This ensures that every new function is not only implemented correctly but also fully validated and type-checked by the compiler.

-The engine's architecture now distinguishes between functions that run once (`pre_trial`) and functions that run in every simulation loop (`per_trial`).
-This is controlled by a simple configuration in the compiler.
+The compiler's architecture distinguishes between **deterministic** and **stochastic** functions.
+This is controlled by a simple boolean flag in the compiler's configuration, which it uses to perform its optimizations.

 Let's walk through a complete example: we will add a new function `clip(value, min_val, max_val)` that constrains a value to be within a specified range.